deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 env:
   artifactName: buildArtifact # This must match the artifact name in the pull--build workflow.
-  # Ternary operator to use input value if manually triggered, otherwise use the workflow_run.id of the workflow run that triggered this one.
+  # 👇 Ternary operator to use input value if manually triggered, otherwise use the workflow_run.id of the workflow run that triggered this one.
   workflowRunId: ${{ github.event_name == 'workflow_dispatch' && inputs.workflowRunId || github.event.workflow_run.id }}

 jobs:
   deploy-to-staging:
-    # Only run the deployment if manually triggered, or the build workflow succeeded.
+    # 👇 Only run the deployment if manually triggered, or the build workflow that triggered this succeeded.
     if: ${{ github.event_name == 'workflow_dispatch' || github.event.workflow_run.conclusion == 'success' }}
     runs-on: ubuntu-latest
     steps:
-      # Must use a 3rd party action to download artifacts from other workflows.
+      # 👇 Must use a 3rd party action to download artifacts from other workflows.
-      - name: Download prerelease module artifact from triggered workflow
+      - name: Download artifact from triggered workflow
         uses: dawidd6/action-download-artifact@v2
         with:
           run_id: ${{ env.workflowRunId }}